adrianschlatter/threadlib/docs/CONTRIBUTING.md

 # How to contribute

-Thank for considering a contribution to threadlib!
+Thank you for considering a contribution to threadlib!
 Any help is greatly appreciated.